Blog

 What is the difference between hospice care and palliative care?

-Hospice care is a type of palliative care specifically for patients who have decided to stop curative treatments and focus on comfort.
+Hospice care is a type of palliative care specifically for patients who have decided to stop curative treatments and focus entirely on comfort.
 Palliative care, by contrast, can be provided alongside curative treatment at any stage of a serious illness.
 Both prioritize comfort and quality of life.
 In-home support services from BrightStar Care of Burleson can complement both palliative and hospice care, providing hands-on caregiver support regardless of which approach the patient's medical team is taking.

 How does a home care agency work alongside a hospice agency?